FAQs

 • How many products have you reviewed?
 10,537 as of 2007.
 Of these, approximately 8,200 are searchable online, as of January, 2008.
 See the complete January 07 list.

 • What forms of Children's Technology Review are available?
-CTR is available as an electronic (PDF) and/or print periodical and a website with a searchable database (Children's Software Finder).
+CTR is available as an electronic (PDF) and/or print periodical and a web site with a searchable database (Children's Software Finder).
 Printed issues are designed to be stored in a custom three-ring binder, and an annual index is provided at the end of the year.
 We also publish Top 100 Reports for various categories.

 • Who owns Children's Technology Review?
 Active Learning Associates, Inc., a privately-held corporation located at 120 Main Street, Flemington, New Jersey, 08822, publishes Children's Technology Review.
 Warren Buckleitner is the Editor.